LeahMarke/JS211_CountIt/README.md

 Push yourself further
 Use RegEx 2.
 Make a word count 3.
 Count each word's appearance 4.
 [Calculate the grade level/proficiency of English](https://www.thoughtco.com/calculating-reading-level-1857103) for the sentence, paragraph or novel
+Leah's Pseudo-code:
 English => pseudo code:
 take in a sentence from user, 'sentence will be a string',

 need to loop through array and perform function on each character need to identify each character and store it in a variable of same characters ie "d" count how many "d"s there are for each character

+Image used: John-Mark Smith on Unsplash